 Marketing and service activities in Asia are managed by two regional headquarters in Asia: North Asia is handled by Canon China Pte Ltd based in Beijing and Canon Singapore Pte.
 Ltd. oversees the South & Southeast Asia region.

 Asia is home to 3 of Canon's global network of R&D and Software subsidiaries and affiliates worldwide.
 Located in Mainland China and Philippines, Mainland China focuses on image, document and language processing technologies, Asian-language localization and office imaging products related software.
 Philippines specializes in the development and testing of embedded and application software, along with hardware design and verification.

 Canon has 16 manufacturing subsidiaries & affiliates in Asia outside Japan.
 The manufacturing facilities manufacture a wide range of Canon products and parts ranging from optical lens to cameras, from copying machines to toner cartridges.

 Canon Singapore Pte.
 Ltd.

 Established in 1979, Canon Singapore Pte.
 Ltd. is Canon's regional headquarters for South & South East Asia.
 After merging with the local sales and marketing company (Canon Marketing (Singapore) Pte Ltd) on 1st January 2004 it now oversees both regional and domestic activities in Singapore.
-The company covers 22 other regions including subsidiaries in India, Malaysia, Thailand and Vietnam.
+Besides handling the domestic market, the company covers 23 other countries and regions including subsidiaries in India, Malaysia, Thailand and Vietnam.

 The domestic marketing arm of Canon Singapore continues to market a comprehensive range of digital imaging equipment and office solutions with a team of direct sales personnel and a network of more than 100 dealers throughout the island.
 It also has the largest service force in town and customer service centres to provide comprehensive customer service to Canon users.